mendesahdivio/SolidPrinciples/README.md

 # SolidPrinciples
-this repo contains solid principles application examples for iOS swiftt
+this repo contains solid principles application examples for swift